barad1tos/AppleScript-JetBrains/README.md

 ![add_dictionary.png](https://github.com/human87/AppleScript-IDEA/blob/master/img/add_dictionary.png)

-Choose either the application bundle or application dictionary file if the application is not installed but it’s dictionary file is available (xml or sdef extensions):
+Choose either the application bundle or application dictionary file if the application is not installed, but its dictionary file is available (xml or sdef extensions):

 ![choose_dictionary.png](https://github.com/human87/AppleScript-IDEA/blob/master/img/choose_dictionary.png)
 The action is also available via File menu (File | Load Dictionary).

 For example, you can choose dictionary file to load when working on Windows or Linux.
-Running scripts will not be possible but intellisense will work:
+Running scripts will not be possible, but IntelliSense will work:

 ![browse_doc.png](https://github.com/human87/AppleScript-IDEA/blob/master/img/browse_doc.png)